-- Cadde’ d’orzo – A barley-based coffee substitute.
+- Cadè d’orzo – A barley-based coffee substitute.

-So, if you want a cuppa cappuccino for lunch or dinner, have at it, no one will stop you!
+Of course, if you want a cappuccino for lunch or dinner, you do you!

 If you’re not in the mood for a caffeine boost but want a delicious hot beverage, how about some hot chocolate?